-The foot access is in the heart of Lisbon.
+The bottom access is in the heart of Lisbon.
 I missed it on my way from the sea.
 I don't know how I missed it....
-It is quite structure!
+It is quite a structure!

 Anyway, I turned around and spotted it between the buildings.

-As you approach the entrance, you can see the detailing in the iron structure:
+As you approach the entrance, you can see the details in the iron structure:

 Before I show you photos of the amazing views, below are a few facts for those interested:

 - Construction started in 1900

 - Height of 45m (148ft) (equivalent to 7 stories)